Pragmatic gRPC 1

 Partial Update

-gRPC uses a google.protobuf.FieldMask
+gRPC uses a google.protobuf.FieldMask to describe

 partial update.